bestia-dev-archived/mem1_phonegap/README.md

 Even for just a test or for a development version on one single smartphone.
 I don't want to pay just to try it once if it actually works.
 I will simply suppose that it does.
-PhoneGap is promising that it will work on all smarphones.
+PhoneGap is promising that it will work on all smartphones.

 ## Programming References
 https://phonegap.com/